MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/object-app.md

 **ConfirmExitMessage** is a text string property for a custom message to show in the confirmation dialog.

-The default is the generic message **You may have unsaved changes.**  This message is included in the confirmation dialog along with an action question (such as "Close this app?") and response buttons.
-The look of the dialog may vary across players.
+The default is the generic message **You may have unsaved changes.** (in the language of the user).
+This message is included in the confirmation dialog along with an action question (such as "Close this app?") and response buttons.
+The look of the dialog may vary across players and versions of PowerApps.

 The message will be truncated to fit within the confirmation dialog.
 Keep the message to a few lines at most.